 Wise men say, only fools rush in…

 I hurried to the departure section only to find a long queue at the hand-luggage x-ray check.
-I finally got through the checks and made it to my departure gate.
+I finally got through the checks after waiting my turn in the queue and made it to the departure gate.

 There was a delay.